LaurensLeeuwis/laurensleeuwis.github.io/State of the apps.md

 	- `wireshark` via `brew cask install wireshark`
 	- `joplin` via `brew cask install joplin`.
 [Joplin](https://joplinapp.org/) is a 'Evernote'-like app, which works with Markdown and WebDav.
 	- `telnet` to see whether I can connect to some apps (e.g. Selenium on a remote machine).
+	- `svn`, for the few old svn repositories we have at my company
+	- `vagrant`, to create a IE11/Edge test VM in an automated way. (via `brew cask install vagrant`).
 - [Docker](https://hub.docker.com/editions/community/docker-ce-desktop-mac). ([Docker Docker Docker!](https://youtu.be/5JMK8vaGxyI?list=PLpQuPreMkT6ArrW7WOI5PhQhBMQNGfPXr&t=95)) I tried installing this via brew, but weirdly that didn't really work.
 Installed it via the `.dmg`.
 - [Insomnia](https://insomnia.rest/) is a tool like Postman; making it easy to make API requests.
 I like Insomnia a bit better than Postman.
 Installed it via the brew cask.
 - [Postman](https://www.getpostman.com/downloads/) after some time without it, I did go ahead and install it.
 Especially the 'Pre request script' is useful when using a custom authentication mechanism.